 storage limits just became a thing of the past”.
 Last week, Microsoft sent all their paying customers back into the past and reimposed a hard 1 Terabyte limit on their storage service.
 As a paying customer, I feel cheated and promptly canceled my Office 365 subscription.
 It was never about the Office program suite anyway.

 I believe Microsoft used the unlimited storage ploy to boost the subscription numbers for their Office 365 service.
 However, they attracted the wrong kind of customer.
-The kind of customer that don’t really use Office and only want a place to store their digital life.
+The kind of customer that doesn’t use Office and only want a place to store their digital life.

 Ars Technica sums up the problem nicely: “